 As the convertible loans are made up of both equity and liability components, they are considered to be compound financial instruments.
 At initial recognition, the carrying amount of a compound financial instrument is allocated to its equity and liability components.
 When the initial carrying amount is allocated, the equity component is assigned the residual amount after deducting from the fair value of the instrument as a whole the amount separately determined for the liability component.
 The fair value of the conversion feature is taken directly to equity.
 The fair value of the liability, which is the difference between the transaction price and the fair value of the conversion feature, is recognised as a liability in the consolidated statement of financial position.
-The liability is subsequently measured at amortised cost.
-The Company accounts for the interest expense on the liability component of the convertible loan notes at the effective interest rate.
+The liability component of the convertible loan notes at the effective interest rate.
 The difference between the effective interest rate and interest rate attached to the convertible loan increases the carrying amount of the liability so that, on maturity, the carrying amount is equal to the capital cash repayment that the Company may be required to pay.